Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 This new connector reflects Estuary’s focus on building integrations that can handle enterprise-scale workloads.
 By combining real-time updates, reliable backfills, and schema-aware pipelines, it offers a foundation for businesses to trust their Klaviyo data across every downstream system.

-How Estuary Flow Works for Klaviyo Integration
+How Estuary Works for Klaviyo Integration

-Estuary Flow is designed to make real-time data movement both simple and reliable.
+Estuary is designed to make real-time data movement both simple and reliable.
 At a high level, it follows a capture → collections → materialization model.
 Understanding this flow helps explain how Klaviyo data moves seamlessly from source to destination.

 - Collections: Once captured, the data is written into collections.
 A collection is like a real-time data lake backed by cloud storage, validated against schemas, and ready for transformation or analysis.
 Every Klaviyo resource maps cleanly to its own collection, so you know exactly where your data lives.